Toward Nakba as a Legal Concept: The Nation

-Columbia Law Review
+Toward Nakba as a Legal Concept in the Columbia Law Review

 The Columbia Law Review (CLR) commissioned an expanded version of the 2,000-word essay Eghbariah had originally written for the HLR in the fall of 2023.
 Eghbariah worked with editors—30 CLR staffers—on the piece over five months.
 The final text, Toward Nakba as a Legal Concept, was 105 pages long.

 The Intercept reported that, according to CLR editors working on the article, "members of the board of directors pressured the law review’s leadership to delay and even rescind publication" over the weekend of June 1–2.
 The CLR's board of directors—made up of notable judges, lawyers, and legal scholars including Gillian Lester, Dean of Columbia Law School; Gillian E. Metzger, of the Justice Department’s Office of Legal Counsel; and Lewis Yelin, of the Department of Justice's senior counsel—rarely intervened in the CLR's editorial content, which is the purview of its editors, students at Columbia Law School.

+Screenshot of an archived version of the official Columbia Law Review website from June 2024, showing the text "Website is under maintenance."
+The CLR board of directors took down the entire website hours after the publication of Eghbariah's Toward Nakba as a Legal Concept.

 Refusing the request and concerned that the piece had been leaked, the CLR editors published the full May volume of the CLR online in the early hours of June 3, seeking to preempt outside pressure against publishing the piece.
 Hours after its publication, and after editors rejected the board of directors's request that the article be taken down, the board of directors shut down the CLR's website, which then read "Website under maintenance."
-On Tuesday, the board of directors proposed a deal in which the website would be restored if a disclaimer were appended to the article including the text:Toward Nakba as a Legal Concept was not subject to the usual processes of review and editing at the Law Review.
+On Tuesday June 4, the board of directors proposed a deal in which the website would be restored if a disclaimer were appended to the article including the text:Toward Nakba as a Legal Concept was not subject to the usual processes of review and editing at the Law Review.
 It was solicited outside of the usual articles selection process and edited and substantiated by a limited number of student editors.
 Contrary to ordinary practice, it was not made available for all student editors to read.
-As a result, a number of student editors were unaware of the piece and did not have the usual opportunity to provide input on its content prior to its publication.On Thursday June 6, the board of directors reactivated the website with the above disclaimer placed on Eghbariah's article.
-The editors rejected this disclaimer and voted to go on strike demanding its removal.
+As a result, a number of student editors were unaware of the piece and did not have the usual opportunity to provide input on its content prior to its publication.

-They restored the site after the majority of editors threatened to go on strike.